 Research at the intersection of sustainability, technology, and inclusivity

-Dr. Kirsten Schaefer is a Postdoctoral Research Fellow at KITE, the research arm of the Toronto Rehabilitation Institute in the University Health Network, and a sessional instructor at the School of Fashion at Ryerson University.
-She specializes in textile applications for healthcare and wellbeing, including developing textile sensors for monitoring and treatment.
+Dr. Kirsten Schaefer is a Postdoctoral Research Fellow at KITE, the research arm of the Toronto Rehabilitation Institute in the University Health Network, and a sessional instructor at the School of Fashion at Toronto Metropolitan University.
+She specializes in creative problem-solving and textile applications for healthcare and wellbeing, including developing textile sensors for monitoring and treatment.
 Kirsten’s doctoral research focused on how 3D knitting technology impacts the textile & apparel design process.
-She carries this with her into her current research, which engages 3D knit technologies for developing heathcare related textiles.
+She carries this with her into her current research, which engages 3D knit technologies for developing healthcare-related textiles.

 Interested in collaborating?
 Start a conversation at email@example.com